-One of the busiest entry ports into the UK, the Heathrow Animal Reception Center (HARC).
+One of the busiest entry ports into the UK, the Heathrow Animal Reception Centre (HARC).
 It can be hard to know what to expect from facilities like this, but luckily there is quite a bit of information out there if you know where to look.

 To save you some time, we've compiled several details about the HARC so that families transporting pets to the United Kingdom will know what to expect.

 First, here's the process: upon arrival at Heathrow, pets are transferred to the HARC for their vet check and customs clearance — a process that can take 6–8 hours to complete (times can increase during peak times).
 After the check is finished, pets are released into the care of the designated pet owner or agent, who shows a photo ID.

 Here are a few facts about the HARC:

 - About 16,000 dogs and cats passed through the Centre last year.

 - 40 dogs can be held here at once.

 - The HARC employs about 30 full-time employees.